roots/docs/docs/sage/10.x/deployment.md

 ---
-description: To deploy a Sage theme you'll need to run `composer install` on the remote server, and copy over production theme assets built with `yarn build:production`.
+description: To deploy a Sage theme you'll need to run `composer install` on the remote server, and copy over theme assets built with `yarn build`.
 ---

 # Deployment